NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

-This technical material posses the main goal of highlighting the main adaptions from the classical Practical Byzantine Fault Tolerance (pBFT) to the Delegated Byzantine Fault Tolerance currently used in the NEO blockchain core library (see [Neo Project Github](https://github.com/neo-project/neo)).
+This technical material posses the main goal of highlighting the main adaptions from the classical Practical Byzantine Fault Tolerance (pBFT) to the Delegated Byzantine Fault Tolerance (dBFT) currently used in the NEO blockchain core library (see [Neo Project Github](https://github.com/neo-project/neo)).
 Furthermore, it describes a novel mathematical model able to verify specific consensus behavior by means of a discrete model which can simulate real cases operation.
 While highlighting the positive aspects of the current NEO consensus system,  this document also has the goal of pointing out possible faults and future research & development directions.
 The latter can be achieved by a combination of NEO's requirement and novel ideas in connection with well-known studies from the literature.